kitnato/neverquest/source/data/manual.md

 - Ruby (fire)
 - Sapphire (ice)

-Gems add the following benefits to gear:
+Gems add the following effects to gear:

-- Weapon: adds damage based on base damage.
+- Weapon: adds damage bonus based on weapon damage.
 Once an attack hits the monster, the corresponding elemental effect is also applied.
-- Armor: adds [thorns](#armor) damage based on protection.
-If thorns are inflicted, the corresponding elemental effect is applied as well.
+- Armor: adds [thorns](#armor) damage based on armor gear level.
+Once thorns are inflicted, the corresponding elemental effect is applied as well.
 - Shield: increases the potency of the elemental damage and duration of the elemental effect of both armor and weapon gems of the same type.

-Every applied gem of the same type to the same piece of gear increases its corresponding potency.
+Every applied gem of the same type to the same piece of gear increases its corresponding effect.

 ##### Elemental damage